panitsasi/panitsasi.github.io/_pages/talks.md

 author_profile: true
 ---

+* **August 2026:** Presented my internship work to the RAN Technology Research Group at AT&T Labs, Bedminster, NJ, USA.

+* **August 2026:** Presented a poster at the AT&T Labs intern poster session, Bedminster, NJ, USA.

 * **May 2026:** Presented the paper *“SlicePilot: Demystifying Network Slice Placement in Heterogeneous Cloud Infrastructures ”* at the IEEE International Conference on Computer Communications (INFOCOM 2026), Tokyo, Japan.